Billingegroup/cookiecutter/README.md

 ### 2. Cookiecutter workflow

-1. Run `cookiecutter https://github.com/billingegroup/cookiecutter` inside the package folder.
+1. Type `cookiecutter https://github.com/billingegroup/cookiecutter` inside the package directory.
 3. Answer the questions as:
    1. (May occur if it is not the first time you have installed) Is it okay to delete: (y)
    2. github_org: diffpy (if diffpy project) or billingegroup